 Good for you!

 I mean that with absolutely zero sarcasm.
-In fact, that’s exactly the figure that I am aiming for as well.
+In fact, that’s exactly the goal that I’m aiming for as well.

 How long will it take (and how much do I have to sacrifice)?

 The key, of course, is compound interest.

 Let’s look at how long it will take (as above, based on an annual rate of return of 7%) using figures obtained from the calculator on this page: